What is a Land Information Memorandum (LIM)?

 - Email us to request a copy of the form

-You can also call us on Ph: 03 520 7400 to request a copy or to request a copy to be faxed to you.
+You can also call us on Ph: 03 520 7400 to request a copy of the application form to be emailed or posted to you.

 A copy of the Certificate of Title must be provided with the application.
 It is best to get a historical search copy of the title.
 This will contain both current title data and historical data such as previous owners.
 A current search copy will only provide current title details, and in some instances, may restrict the search of Council's records regarding the property.
 Council can provide the Certificate of Title for a fee of $20 per title if required.
 Details can be found on the application form.